topicusonderwijs/vanilla-native-federation/README.md

 ## Advanced Usage

-For more control over the initialization process:
+ The quickstart is intended for experimenting.
+For production environments it is recommended to use a custom orchestrator based on the vnf library, this gives more control over the initialization process and allows for custom logging implementations like Bugsnag or Sentry rather than the default consoleLogger:

 ```javascript
 import { initFederation } from 'vanilla-native-federation';